 The combined contraceptive pill

-If you are on the combined pill (containing estrogen and progesterone) and you vomit after 2 hours of taking an active pill, you will still be protected from pregnancy.
+If you are on the combined pill (containing estrogen and progesterone) and you vomit 2 hours or more after taking an active pill, you will still be protected from pregnancy.
 If you are currently taking the inactive pills or are on the 7-day break, you have nothing to worry about and are fully protected.

 Order safe and effective birth control View all treatments